Douglas A. Martin

 Residency Site: Plainfield VT

-Martin is the author of author of three novels, a collection of novellas, a collection of short stories and four collections of poetry.
-His work is widely anthologized, and he has been nominated for the Pushcart Prize and Lambda Literary Award, among other honors.
+Martin is the author of three novels, a collection of novellas, a collection of short stories and four collections of poetry.
+His 2017 title, Acker is a book-length study of his hero and iconic writer.
+His work is widely anthologized and reviewed, and he has been nominated for the Pushcart Prize and Lambda Literary Award, among other honors.

 PhD in English, CUNY Graduate Center

 MFA in Writing, The New School

 - Cross-Genre / Hybrid